Xinyi Liu

 Vaiglova, P., R. E. B. Reid, E. Lightfoot, S. E. Pilaar Birch, H. Wang, G. Chen, S. Li, M. K. Jones and X. Liu, 2021.
 Localized management of non-indigenous animal domesticates in northwestern China during the Bronze Age.
 Scientific Reports, 11: 15764.
 Open access article

 Liu, X., and R. E. B. Reid, 2020.
 The prehistoric roots of Chinese cuisines: Mapping staple food systems of China, 6000 BC -220 AD.
-PLOS ONE, 15(11), e0240930.
+PLOS One, 15(11), e0240930.
 Open access article

 Liu, X., P.J.
 Jones, G. Motuzaite Matuzeviviute, H.V.
 Hunt, D.L.
 Lister, T. An, N. Przelomska, C.J.
 Kneale, Z. Zhao and M.K.
 Jones, 2019.
 From ecological opportunism to multi-cropping: mapping food globalisation in prehistory.
 Quaternary Science Reviews, 206(15), 21-8.
 Abstract

 Liu, X., D.L.
 Lister, Z. Zhao, C.A.
 Petrie, X. Zeng, P.J.
 Jones, R. Staff, A.K.
 Pokharia, J. Bates, R.N.
 Singh, S.A.
 Weber, G. Motuzaite Matuzeviviute, G. Dong, H. Li, H. Lü, H. Jiang, J. Wang, J. Ma, D. Tian, G. Jin, L. Zhou, X. Wu & M.K.
 Jones, 2017.
 Journey to the East: diverse routes and variable flowering times for wheat and barley en route to prehistoric China.
-PLOS ONE, 12(11), e0209518.
+PLOS One, 12(11), e0209518.
 Open access article

 Chen, F., F. Dong, D. Zhang, X. Liu, X. Jia, C. An, M. Ma, Y. Xie, L. Barton, X. Ren, Z. Zhao, X. Wu and M. K. Jones.
 2015.
 Agriculture facilitated permanent human occupation of the Tibetan Plateau after 3600 B.P.
 Science 347 (6219), 248-250.
 Abstract